-One particularly magnificent building stands out as a mighty bastion against the overwhelming influence of music in Vienna: the Burgtheater national theatre is dedicated to the spoken word only.
+One particularly magnificent cultural building stands out as a mighty bastion against the overwhelming influence of music in Vienna: the Burgtheater.
+The national theatre is dedicated to the spoken word only.

-Go through the entrance and it all looks a little less impressive (a consequence of WWII bombing).
-But that’s misleading, for the Burgtheater is home to two rather glorious staircases and globally-important works of art that survived the bombers.
+Go through the entrance and it all looks a little less magnificent inside (a consequence of WWII bombing).
+But first impressions mislead, for the Burgtheater provides a home for two rather glorious staircases and globally-important works of art that survived the bombers.

 This is the centre of German-language theatre in Austria, so you probably won’t be buying a ticket to a performance.
-But that doesn’t mean you cannot look around inside.
-The in-house tours take you to both staircases, the auditorium, the stage and various bits in between.
+But that doesn’t mean you can’t look around.
+The in-house tours take you to both historical entrance halls, the auditorium, the stage, and various bits in between.

 (Part of the exterior facade

-It’s all about the two entrance hallways with their giant staircases, all marble, stone and richly-decorated lamps.
-Not to mention the busts and statues honouring actors and playwrights, such as Nestroy, Molière, and David Garrick.
+The stand-out stops on the tour are the two hallways featuring broad staircases (all marble, stone, and richly-decorated lamps), as well as busts and statues honouring actors and playwrights such as Nestroy, Molière, and David Garrick.